-13 For I speak to you ^aGentiles, inasmuch as I am the apostle of the Gentiles, I ^bmagnify mine office:

-14 If by any means I may provoke to emulation them which are my flesh, and might save some of them.
-15 For if the casting away of them be (is) the ^areconciling of the world, what shall the receiving (restoring) of them be, but life from the dead?
+13 For I speak to you ^aGentiles, inasmuch as I am the apostle of the Gentiles, I ^bmagnify mine office: 14 If by any means I may provoke to emulation them which are my flesh, and might save some of them.
+15 For if the casting away of them $\frac{be}{be}$ (is) the ^areconciling of the world, what shall the receiving (restoring) of them be, but life from the dead?

-16 For if the firstfruit be holy, the lump is also holy: and if the aroot be holy, so are the branches.

-17 And if some of the branches be broken off, and thou, being a wild olive ^atree, wert graffed in among them, and with them partakest of the root (Christ is the root) and fatness of the olive tree; (The Gentiles that join the Church shall obtain all of the blessings that the faithful members of the house of Israel will receive - all that the Father has.)
+16 For if the firstfruit be holy, the lump is also holy: and if the ^aroot be holy, so are the branches.
+17 And if some of the branches be broken off, and thou, being a wild olive ^atree, wert graffed in among them, and with them partakest of the root and fatness of the olive tree;